Reparse-dev/noctus-obsidian-plugin/README.md

 ### D. Context-aware Formatting

 Any syntaxes that are written in the codespan, codeblock, math, comment, and wikilink don't apply the rules, so they  are treated according to their context.
 Or, in the nutshell, they aren't formatted.
-This corresponds to the many of markdown implementation, as well as that implemented in Obsidian.
+This corresponds to the many of Markdown implementation, as well as that implemented in Obsidian.

 In addition in the editor, any formatting above doesn't overlapping its block context.
 So if opening delimiter, i.e. double plus signs for insertion, was found in heading, and didn't meet any double plus signs but in the next line (which is paragraph for instance), then the second delimiter isn't treated as a closing for that opening.